Bobby Henline: Military career

 Henline enlisted in the United States Army in 1989 at 17 years of age.
 After completing basic training, he served in the Gulf War and was Honorably Discharged from service in 1992.
-Following the September 11 attacks of 2001, Henline re-enlisted into the Army and served 3 additional tours during the Iraq War.
-On his 4th tour he was part of the 82nd Airborne Division and during a convoy transporting soldiers and supplies the Humvee Henline was riding in hit an IED.
-The four other soldiers he was riding with were all killed and Henline was set ablaze in the explosion.
-He suffered severe burns on almost 40 percent of his body with his head and face being burned down to the skull.
+Following the September 11 attacks of 2001, Henline re-enlisted into the Army and served three additional tours during the Iraq War.
+On his fourth tour he was part of the 82nd Airborne Division and during a convoy transporting soldiers and supplies the Humvee Henline was riding in hit an IED.
+The four other soldiers with whom he was riding were all killed while Henline was set ablaze in the explosion and suffered severe burns on almost 40 percent of his body with his head and face being burned down to the skull.
 Henline was put into a medically induced coma and transported to Brooke Army Medical Center in San Antonio, Texas.
 He awakened after two weeks, and underwent six months of treatment.
 Currently, Henline has undergone 48 surgeries including multiple skin grafts and reconstructions.